OFDataCommittee/openfoam-smartsim/tutorials/postProcessing/foamSmartSimSvd/README.md

 Click on `Run->Run all cells`.

-The only difference between `foamSmartSimSvd` and `foamSmartSimSvdDBAPI` is that the second one uses the standardized SmartRedis database API from [src/smartRedis](/src/smartRedis) to interact with SmartRedis while the first one uses the raw SmartRedis API.
+The notebook `foam-smartsim-svd.ipynb` and the corresponding OpenFOAM application `foamSmartSimSvd` use the [standard SmartRedis API](https://www.craylabs.org/docs/smartredis.html), while the notebook `foam-smartsim-svd-db-api.ipynb` and the corresponding application `foamSmartSimSvdDBAPI` use the OpenFOAM-SmartRedis database API from [src/smartRedis](/src/smartRedis) to interact with the SmartRedis database.